-Editor’s Note: These photographs may look old-fashioned now, but when we first started posting photos most images were scanned in from film negatives, and the resolution on the internet was very poor.
+Editor’s Note: These photographs may look old-fashioned now, but when we first started posting photos most images were scanned in from film negatives.
+And the resolution on the internet was very poor.
 Images needed to be only a few kilobytes so that you could download them with a phone modem; now they are thousands of times bigger.
+In fact, the whole page was supposed to be less than 60KB and needed to fit on tiny screens.

 On Highway 177, a stretch of California desert road disappearing into seemingly nowhere into heat vapors, I discovered something that brought my car to a quick stop.
 A standalone tree, surrounded by miles of nothing, covered in… shoes!
 To continue the tradition, I found an old pair behind the seat of my truck, tied them together, and hurled them onto the tree.
 Further up the road was another eye-catcher: a wooden sign with colored arrows pointing every direction.
 The mileage for every town within about 200 miles was included on the signs, looking as though they were straight out of a Roadrunner cartoon.
 Wacky surprises like these inspired an eye for anything quirky or nostalgic along the highway.